willfinnigan/disyn_website/README.md

 The website uses the Material Kit theme, which is a Bootstrap 5 UI Kit.
 The theme files are located in the dev/material-kit-master directory.

 ## Development
 To view the website locally, simply open the index.html file in a web browser.

+## Contact Form Setup
+The contact form uses [Web3Forms](https://web3forms.com/) to handle form submissions without requiring a backend server.
+To set up the contact form:

 ## Future Improvements
 - Add real images and content specific to Disyn Biotec
-- Implement form submission functionality for the contact form
 - Add case studies and publications pages